markbaindesign/wp-foobot-api/README.md

 wp db query 'SELECT * FROM wp_bd_foobot_device_data ORDER BY id DESC LIMIT 10' wp db query 'SELECT * FROM wp_bd_foobot_sensor_data'
 ```

+### Changes to table structure

+When changing the database table, you must also:

+1. Update the database version function
+2. Deactivate the plugin
+3. Reactivate the plugin

+...in order for the changes to take effect.